Welcome to Saturdice!

-- About 30 meter (100 feet) after the traffic lights, there should be an alley to your left, with a gate sporting the NS logo at the end.
+- About 30 meter (100 feet) after crossing the road, there should be an alley to your left.
+During our events, a Saturdice sign will be present here.
 Enter this alley.
-(We'll promise not to ambush you and murder you with an axe!)

-- Right after passing through the gate, head right and you'll see a white building.
+- You'll see a white building, as well as a bicycle storage on your right.
 Our entrance door is on the right side.
 Welcome!

-The following images picture the route along the way, so you can confirm for yourself that you are on the right track (click to enlarge them):
+The following images depict the route, so you can confirm that you are on the right track (click to enlarge them):

 The bus stops are on the south side of the NS station.
-After exiting the bus, pass though either passenger tunnel in the NS station, and follow the directions above.
+After exiting the bus, walk around the NS station, and follow the directions above.

-Not a problem!
+Not a problem.
 We have a lot of bicycle stands at the clubhouse itself.
-Parking is free, but at your own risk.
+Parking here is free, but at your own risk.
 Alternatively, there's a guarded bicycle storage at the NS station.

 Please enter a name!

 Your name may not contain the following characters: , ; "